moritzploss/tribology/README.md

 calculation routines together with frequently used constants.

-The package [documenation](https://moritzploss.github.io/tribology) is provided in the `/docs` directory.
+The package [documenation](https://moritzploss.github.io/tribology) is under construction at the moment and provided in the `/docs` directory.

 The package is currently hosted on github: